JigokuMaster/MegaMaru/README.md

 # Note:

-The app is generally safe for basic usage, but some functions are still not optimized yet , use it at your own risk.
+The app is generally safe for basic usage, but some functions are still not optimized yet so use it at your own risk.

 # Requirements:
-Python for S60 version 2.0, should work on any S60v3 device,  there is an issue with the Listbox on touchscreen devices it will be fixed in the next update.
+* OS: S60v3 and higher.
+* Runtime: Python for S60 version 2.0 and PIPS v1.7

 # Features:
 * Folder Browser.
-* Simple file downloader.
+* Simple File Downloader.
 * Bookmarks.
 * History.

 # Issues & limitations:
 * When you open a folder for the first time. the operation can take time to fetch and decrypt files information.